Lumentum Comments on Notification from Coherent of a Company Superior Proposal

 Additional Information and Where to Find It

-This communication is being made in respect of a proposed business combination involving Lumentum Holdings Inc. ("Lumentum") and Coherent, Inc. ("Coherent").
+This communication is being made in respect of a proposed business combination involving Lumentum and Coherent.
 In connection with the proposed transaction, Lumentum will file with the Securities and Exchange Commission (the "SEC") a Registration Statement on Form S-4 that includes the joint proxy statement of Lumentum and Coherent that will also constitute a prospectus of Lumentum.
 The information in the preliminary proxy statement/prospectus is not complete and may be changed.
 When the joint proxy statement/prospectus is finalized, it will be sent to the respective stockholders of Coherent and Lumentum seeking their approval of their respective transaction-related proposals.

 Lumentum may not sell the common stock referenced in the proxy statement/prospectus until the Registration Statement on Form S-4 filed with the SEC becomes effective.
 The preliminary proxy statement/prospectus and this communication are not offers to sell Lumentum securities, are not soliciting an offer to buy Lumentum securities in any state where the offer and sale is not permitted and are not a solicitation of any vote or approval.